 After discussions with representatives of the local media the Committee has concluded that it would not be useful to make this an actual requirement of the Code.
+Administrative arrangements in place in support of the Code have ensured that Committee agendas were released to the public four days before a meeting, and the Committee will now formally announce this as a procedure.
 If agendas and agenda support papers are made available in advance of meetings the news media will, in practice, contact the President or Chief Officer to discuss the outcome of the discussions.
 This will normally be done very shortly after the meeting and will enable the media to report the decisions immediately.
-This will, in practice, be better than requiring the media to wait for a news release to be issued.
+This will, in practice, be better than requiring the media to wait for a news release to be issued, which in reality they would not do.